 La Candalaria Accommodations: Depa Monserrate | Botanico Hostel | Selina La Candelaria

 Chapinero: Definitely more modern and offers a wide variety of restaurants and bars than La Candelaria.
 This area neighborhood is one of the more affluent neighborhoods in Bogota.
 We spent a few nights out in Chapinero (playing Tejo at Tejo Turmequé, walking through Parque 93, eating at El Chato, and drinking at Huerta Coctelería Artesanal), Chapinero is a great place to stay if you want a more modern and amazing food experience.

-Usaquen: To the north of Chapinero lies Usaquen, an upper-middle to an upper-class neighborhood of Bogota and a foodie hotspot.
+Usaquen: To the north of Chapinero lies Usaquen, an upper-middle to upper-class neighborhood of Bogota and a foodie hotspot.
 Home to the Sunday Usaquen Flea Market, where local artisans sell crafts, Usaquen is a much more modern and chic area of the city with great bars, restaurants, and nightlife.

 Best Time To Visit Bogota

 Bogota, like many other places in the world, has a dry season and a wet season.
 The best time the visit Bogota, is during the dry season which is from the months of December to February and then from June through September.
 The rainiest months are the months of October, April, May, and November.

 We explored Colombia for one month and we experienced very little to no rainfall during January and February.
 So our recommendation is to focus your trip around the dry months so all activities are open to you!